 Best for: Budget-conscious expats, digital nomads, long-term residents

-Highlights: - Significantly cheaper than central Sukhumvit
+- Significantly cheaper than central Sukhumvit

 Rent (1-bedroom condo): 12,000-25,000 THB/month